Your Backlog Can Be Shared Working Memory For Humans And AI

 What The HDD Skill Adds

-That last part matters.
-A lot of delivery risk is not in the code.
-It is in the unrecorded reasoning around the code.
+That last part matters most.
+A lot of delivery risk isn't in the code.
+It's in the unrecorded reasoning around the code.

 What I Want Engineering Leaders To Look For